 A century ago, General Motors and General Electric began to offer in-house training programs.
 Most of these programs targeted lower level employees and focused on practical skills.
 Today, in-house training programs continue to flourish with everyone from Apple and Boeing to Ikea and Starbucks working to develop innovative in-house training models.
 While some organizations have their own campuses, others have embraced eLearning.
 So what is the difference between Apple’s top-secret university, which has its own campus, and Starbucks nearly exclusively online approach?
 McKinsey & Company researchers have found that fast-paced learning for fast-paced businesses may be most effectively accomplished in a blended approach.

 In 2014, McKinsey & Company researchers surveyed 1,500 global executives and in 2015, they surveyed approximately 120 senior learning-and-development leaders.
-This is what they discovered about fast-paced learning for fast-paced businesses: “The great majority of our respondents expect corporate learning to change significantly within the next three years—both the capabilities imparted and the new agility required to match the faster pace of business.
-Most also acknowledge that these developments will probably have a material cost: over that period, more than 60 percent of the respondents’ companies plan to increase their learning-and-development spending and 66 percent to increase the number of formal-learning hours per employee.”
+This is what they discovered about fast-paced learning for fast-paced businesses: “The great majority of our respondents expect corporate learning to change significantly within the next three years—both the capabilities imparted and the new agility required to match the faster pace of business.”

 As McKinsey & Company researchers concluded, “Digitization offers a huge opportunity to transform learning and address some of its current deficiencies, though it bears noting that digital learning tools are not new.
 What is new—and disruptively so—is the fact that the content of learning is moving to the cloud, becoming accessible across multiple devices and teaching environments and often being generated, shared, and continually updated by users themselves.”
 While the McKinsey report did find that millennials and postmillennials were most comfortable learning online, there is substantial evidence that eLearning can be used to support workers across demographics.